Microbiology and Molecular Genetics Michigan State University

 East Lansing, MI 48824

 My laboratory studies the molecular epidemiology and evolutionary genetics of infectious diseases, namely those caused by diarrheagenic Escherichia coli and Streptococcus agalactiae.
 More specifically, we apply molecular biology, population genetic, and evolutionary methods to answer questions about pathogenesis, emergence, virulence, evolution, and transmission of pathogens in human and animal populations.
-Our preliminary studies of both Shiga toxin-producing E. coli (STEC) O157:H7 and S. agalactiae are similar in that the phylogenetic analysis of genotyping data and the subsequent epidemiological analysis identified specific clonal complexes to be more important for disease.
-Several research projects are associated with these key findings that aim to enhance our understanding of how genetic variation impacts clinical illness.
-Additional projects involve: i) examining how infection with different enteric pathogens alters the type of microbes, or microbial communities, present in the human intestine; and ii) identifying genetic and environmental factors associated with STEC shedding in cattle.
+Our studies of both Shiga toxin-producing E. coli (STEC) O157:H7 and S. agalactiae are similar in that the phylogenetic analysis of genome data and the subsequent epidemiological analysis identified specific strain types to be more important for disease.
+Most of our current and future research projects are associated with these key findings that will ultimately enhance our understanding of how genetic variation contributes to clinical illness.

 Search PubMed at the National Library of Medicine: